OrienteerBAP/Orienteer-Guidebook/installation.md

 ---
 **Installing Orienteer in standalone mode**

-In the standalone mode, Orienteer uses embedded jetty server to run itself.
+In the standalone mode, Orienteer runs itself by using an embedded jetty server.
 To install Orienteer in standalone mode:
-•	Download latest orienteer-standalone.jar
+1. Download latest orienteer-standalone.jar
-•	Put orienteer-standalone.war into any directory
+2. Put orienteer-standalone.war into any directory
-•	Optionally configure orienteer.properties accordging to your environment and place it in the same directory or above o	By default, Orienteer, will run OrientDB database embedded
+3. Optionally configure orienteer.properties accordging to your environment and place it in the same directory or above 3.1.
+By default, Orienteer, will run OrientDB database embedded
 •	Run Orinteer as java -Xmx512m -Xms512m -jar orienteer-standalone.jar.
 JVM parameters can be adjusted accordingly.
 Additional application parameters can be supplied: o	--config=<filename> - specification of path to orienteer configuration file o	--embedded - run embedded OrientDB database